Camden Town Brewery hosts beer festival at the Corn Exchange this weekend

 "Last year performed extremely well with Camden fans nationwide, so we can’t wait to take our fresh beer on tour again this year, with more beer, and more stops, than before."

-The Tank Party tour kicks off at the Corn Exchange from 10am on Saturday and 10.30am on Sunday.
-The event is free to enter.
+The Tank Party tour takes over the Corn Exchange on Friday July 1 to Saturday July 2.